NCAR/ccpp-framework/doc/briefing_pm.md

 deeply layered class hierarchy.
-This is not a moral failing — it reflects the feature set — but the practical consequence is that the maintenance burden falls on a small subset of the framework team.  capgen-ng is comparable to prebuild in size (a few thousand lines of mostly procedural Python with small data classes), so the "who can fix this" pool is closer to "anyone with framework context".  capgen-ng comes with over a thousand docstring tests and unit tests, as well as a comprehensive end-to-end test suite that covers all of prebuild's and capgen's existing end to end tests.  capgen-ng adds additional end-to-end tests for new features such as the multi-instance constituents test.
-Including these tests and the rich inline comments makes capgen-ng comparable in size to capgen.
+This is not a moral failing — it reflects the feature set — but the practical consequence is that the maintenance burden falls on a small subset of the framework team.  capgen-ng is comparable to prebuild in *shape* (procedural Python with small data classes — no deep class hierarchy), and the generator itself sits at ~17.8k lines (capgen is several times larger).
+The "who can fix this" pool is closer to "anyone with framework context".  capgen-ng comes with ~1.4k docstring + unit tests (~18k lines of test code), plus an end-to-end test suite of 10 fixtures that covers all of prebuild's and capgen's existing end-to-end tests and adds new ones for multi-instance + constituents (`instances_advection`) and the auto-clone-constituents shim (`advection_auto_clone`).
+Including these tests and the rich inline comments puts capgen-ng's full tree on the same order of magnitude as capgen — almost all of which is test coverage and human-readable prose, not load-bearing logic.

 ---